calculix/cae/README.md

 - CAE should be independent and be able to be embeded into FreeCAD.

-- Change CGX colormaps via Xlib
+- Change CGX colormaps via Xlib.

+- Reparse mesh/model after tree.actionDeleteImplementation.